Skip to main content

 Why not remove the Upper Lock and Dam?

+It is unlikely the dam and concrete apron could be removed.
 If the dam were removed without extensive stabilization, the falls would disintegrate into rapids.
 The river would erode far upstream, potentially as far as 30 miles.
 The upper pool would effectively be eliminated, which would significantly reduce the water level at the location of the Minneapolis water intake.

 What is the status of the U.S. Army Corps of Engineers’ Disposition Study for the Upper Lock?